dfinity/orbit/GLOSSARY.md

 An Approval Policy is a set of rules that define the behavior of requests in the station canister.
 Approval policies are used to enforce security measures, such as requiring multiple signatures to execute a request, they are defined by authorized users and can be customized to fit the needs of different use cases.

-### Approval Policy Rule
+### Approval Rule

-An Approval Policy Rule is a condition that must be met for a request to be approved by the station canister.
+An Approval Rule is a condition that must be met for a request to be approved by the station canister.
 Approval policy rules can be based on the request type, the request amount, the request sender, or any other parameter of the request.
 Approval policy rules are defined by authorized users and can be customized to fit the needs of different use cases.

-### Approval Policy Rule Types
+### Approval Rule Types

-Approval policy rules can be of the following types:
+Approval rules can be of the following types:

 - **Auto-Approve:** An auto-approve rule automatically approves requests, regardless of the request parameters.
 Auto-approve rules can be used to expedite the execution of requests that do not require manual approval.